pantheon-systems/documentation/source/docs/articles/sites/apache-solr.md

 #### Did you post the schema into all your environments?

-It needs to be done for dev, test and live individually.
+It needs to be done for Dev, Test and Live individually.
 You can do this at `admin/config/search/pantheon`

 #### Re-index Content